highcharts/highcharts/test/readme.md

   Use the utility functions `lolexInstall` before the test and `lolexRunAndUninstall` after (find samples in the test suite).

+#### Optimize for speed
+We want fast running tests.
+The time it takes to run the test suite is largely limited by the time it takes to create chart instances.
+Therefore, we want to limit the number of charts in the test suite.

+- When it feels correct, try reusing an existing chart instance to do your test.
+  For example, when writing a test for a regression related to `setExtremes`, we would see in the axis tests if there is a chart where we can run the problem code and add an assertion.
+Of course we shouldn't overdo this - try to find the right balance between well organized code and speed.
+- Don't create a chart unless you have to.
+For example, tests for text wrapping only needs an `SVGRenderer` instance, colors can test directly against the `Color` object, data parsing directly against the `Data` object.

 #### Troubleshooting
 - All the Highcharts files, including modules and indicators, are loaded in the test runner.
 A badly written module can cause errors downstream.
 If you